Minnesota Personal Injury Settlements

 • Liability Insurance Requirements: Trucking companies must carry a minimum amount of liability insurance to cover damages and injuries that may result from accidents.
 Minnesota’s minimum requirements are not significant, but federal law requires commercial trucks transporting non-hazardous property in interstate commerce to carry at least $750,000 in liability insurance.
 Trucks carrying hazardous materials may need to carry up to $5 million in coverage, depending on the type and amount of hazardous materials being transported.

-In some cases, failure to comply with these regulations can be used as evidence of negligence in a truck accident lawsuit in Minnesota.
+Failure to comply with these regulations can sometimes be used as evidence of negligence in a truck accident lawsuit in Minnesota.

 Minnesota Wrongful Death Settlements